 One of several ways way to do that is to ask everyone in the group what makes them blessed?
 Ask them to write out the first letters of their name on a colorful piece of paper or on a white erase board.
 If need be, let each person pair off with another in the group so they can strategize for words with their names that equate with being blessed, such as the name Joan = joyful, Fred = fortunate, Aaron = anointed.

-The same idea can be used with how the letters of a given name describe the person personally.
-Tom = Talkative, Objective and Motivated.
+You can use and adapt the same idea focusing on how the letters of a given name describe the person personally.
+Tom = Talkative, Objective, and Motivated.
 Provide dictionaries and thesauruses for extra word help.

-One more twist on this icebreaker is asking group members whether their first or middle names have major significance in any way such as whether their first or middle name was taken from another family name or family tradition of assigning and carrying on names.
+One more twist on this icebreaker is asking group members whether their first or middle names have major significance in any way such as whether their first or middle name was taken from another family name or a family tradition of assigning and carrying on names.
+We also recommend you to check out our guide on icebreaker games for high school students.
+For instance, you can start with the Crossword Names game and spin it so that it works great for the “What Makes Me Blessed” game as well.

 2. The God Question